sfortis/openai_tts/README.md

   normalize_audio: true  # Normalize audio (for small speakers)
 ```

 ## HACS installation ( *preferred!* )

 1. Go to the sidebar HACS menu

-2. Click on the 3-dot overflow menu in the upper right and select the "Custom Repositories" item.

-3. Copy/paste https://github.com/sfortis/openai_tts into the "Repository" textbox and select "Integration" for the category entry.

-4. Click on "Add" to add the custom repository.
+2. Search for "OpenAI TTS" in the integrations

-5. You can then click on the "OpenAI TTS Speech Services" repository entry and download it.
+3. Click on the integration and download it.
 Restart Home Assistant to apply the component.

-6. Add the integration via UI, provide API key and select required model and voice.
+4. Add the integration via UI, provide API key and select required model and voice.
 Multiple instances may be configured.

 ## Manual installation